-- It is essential to record the results of scouting in order to develop historical information, document patterns of pest activity, and document successes and failures. - Record keeping is required to comply with the federal Superfund Amendments and Reauthorization Act (SARA, Title III), which contains emergency planning and community right-to-know legislation - Certain pesticides are classified as restricted-use pesticides (RUPs).
-Very few pesticides in this category are routinely used in turf maintenance, but if you happen to use one of them, certain recordkeeping requirements apply.
+- Record the results of scouting in order to develop historical information, document patterns of pest activity, successes and failures. - Record keeping is required to comply with the federal Superfund Amendments and Reauthorization Act (SARA, Title III), which contains emergency planning and community right-to-know legislation - Certain pesticides are classified as restricted-use pesticides (RUPs). - Record keeping of restricted pesticide use may be required by law.
+IPM principles suggest that you keep records of all pest control activity so that you may refer to information on past infestations or other problems to select the best course of action in the future.